-Committee commentary. - In 2013, the committee added new Paragraph F, which requires amicus briefs to disclose whether counsel for a party authored the brief in whole or in part and whether a party or a party's counsel contributed money with the intention of funding the preparation or submission of the brief.
+Paragraph C requires amicus briefs to disclose whether counsel for a party authored the brief in whole or in part and whether a party or a party's counsel contributed money with the intention of funding the preparation or submission of the brief.
 A party's or counsel's payment of general membership dues to an amicus need not be disclosed.
-Paragraph F also requires amicus briefs to state whether any other "person" (other than the amicus, its members, or its counsel) contributed money with the intention of funding the brief's preparation or submission, and, if so, to identify all such persons.
-"Person," as used in Paragraph F, includes artificial persons as well as natural persons.
+Paragraph C also requires amicus briefs to state whether any other "person" (other than the amicus, its members, or its counsel) contributed money with the intention of funding the brief's preparation or submission, and, if so, to identify all such persons.
+"Person," as used in Paragraph C, includes artificial persons as well as natural persons.

-Paragraph F is not intended to deter the filing of any amicus brief but rather to preserve the integrity and transparency of amicus practice in New Mexico's appellate courts.
+Paragraph C is not intended to deter the filing of any amicus brief but rather to preserve the integrity and transparency of amicus practice in New Mexico's appellate courts.
 The disclosure requirement is modeled on United States Supreme Court Rule 37.6.
 Coordination between the amicus and the party whose position the amicus supports is permitted and may be desirable, to the extent that it helps to avoid duplicative arguments.
-Coordination, such as sharing drafts of briefs, need not be disclosed under Paragraph F. Cf. Eugene Gressman et al., Supreme Court Practice 739 (9th ed.
-2007) (Supreme Court Rule 37.6 does not "require disclosure of any coordination and discussion between party counsel and amici counsel regarding their respective arguments...").
+Coordination, such as sharing drafts of briefs, need not be disclosed under Paragraph C. Cf. Eugene Gressman et al., Supreme Court Practice 739 (9th ed.
+2007) (Supreme Court Rule 37.6 does not "require disclosure of any coordination and discussion between party counsel and amici counsel regarding their respective arguments . . . .").

-[Approved by Supreme Court Order No. 13-8300-034, effective for all cases pending or filed on or after December 31, 2013].
+[Approved by Supreme Court Order No. 13-8300-034, effective for all cases pending or filed on or after December 31, 2013; as amended by Supreme Court Order No. 16-8300-011, effective for all cases pending or filed on or after December 31, 2016.]